Cancer as a Metabolic & Immune Disease: Diet, Drugs, and Science Explained (2026 Public Guide)

 Introduction: A Broader View of Cancer Biology

-Historically, cancer has been framed mainly as a genetic disease driven by mutations.
-However, growing scientific evidence shows that cancer also involves deep changes in how cells use energy and how the immune system responds.
+Traditional oncology often focuses on genetic mutations and targeted therapies.
+While mutations are critical, emerging research shows that cancer is also a disease of metabolic dysfunction and immune dysregulation.
+Understanding these systemic drivers can inform investigational therapies, repurposed drugs, and adjunctive strategies.
 This perspective — supported by researchers like Dr. Thomas Seyfried and others — sees cancer as a disorder rooted in metabolic dysfunction and immune evasion.
 (One Day MD)

 Keywords: cancer metabolism and immunity, metabolic immune disease of cancer, metabolic therapy explained